Buddy Rich: Personal life

-In March 1968 he was convicted of failing to report $50,000 of income in 1961 and was given five years' probation, fined $2,500 and ordered to pay the IRS $40,000.
-In July 1969, the IRS placed a tax lien on him for $141,606 for back taxes.
-Rich filed for bankruptcy the next month, and the IRS seized his home in Las Vegas.
+In March 1968, Rich was convicted of failing to report $50,000 of income in 1961 and was given five years' probation, fined $2,500 and ordered to pay the IRS $40,000.
+In July 1969, the IRS placed a tax lien on Rich for $141,606 for back taxes.
+He filed for bankruptcy the next month, and the IRS seized his home in Las Vegas.

 Personality

 Rich was notoriously short-tempered.
 Singer Dusty Springfield slapped him after several days of "putting up with Rich's insults and show-biz sabotage".
 He had a rivalry with Frank Sinatra which sometimes ended in brawls when both were members of Tommy Dorsey's band.
 Nevertheless, they remained lifelong friends, and Sinatra delivered a eulogy at Rich's funeral in 1987.
 In 1983, Rich underwent quadruple bypass surgery, and was often visited by Sinatra in the hospital.
 Billy Cobham said that he met Rich in a club as a youth asking him to sign his snare drum, but Rich "dropped it down the stairs".

 Rich held a black belt in karate, which proved beneficial to him, his temper, and his health.

 According to bassist Bill Crow, Rich reacted strongly to Max Roach's increasing popularity when he was the drummer for Charlie Parker, especially when a jazz critic stated Roach had topped Rich as the world's greatest drummer.
 Drummer John JR Robinson told Crow he was with Roach when Rich drove by with a beautiful woman seated next to him and yelled, "Hey, Max!
 Top this!"
 Nonetheless, the two worked together on the 1959 album Rich Versus Roach, and Roach appeared on the 1994 Rich tribute album Burning for Buddy.